Yandex Cloud

 5. Delete the Managed Service for PostgreSQL cluster.

-To delete the created Docker image from the local repository, run the command:
+To delete the created Docker image from the local repository, run this command:

 docker rmi cr.yandex/<registry_ID>/ubuntu:pgconnect